danthegoodman1/how_to_be_exceptional/README.md

 Because equity is ownership, only people who consistently work with an owner's mindset deserve more of it.

 Build like your legacy depends on it.
-Own your domain, own problems, and own outcomes.
+Own your domain, own problems, and own the outcomes.
 Follow-through to set yourself up for the next thing.

 I've intentionally made this a git repo so it can be seen how my thoughts evolve over time.